iaroslav-ai/gan-rl/README.md

 # Reinforcement learning with Generative Neural Networks

 Training Reinforcement Learning agent using derivative of Generative Recurrent Neural Network which models jointly environment and reward.
 Run "example.py" to see it working.

-It is assumed that environment observation is a vector of a fixed size.
+This code requires Chainer and Numpy to be installed.

 On the high level the code works as follows: